i10x-ai/getopenpay-go/docs/AuthorizePaymentMethodRequest.md

 `func (o *AuthorizePaymentMethodRequest) HasCurrency() bool`

 HasCurrency returns a boolean if a field has been set.

+### GetPaymentMethodId

+`func (o *AuthorizePaymentMethodRequest) GetPaymentMethodId() string`

+GetPaymentMethodId returns the PaymentMethodId field if non-nil, zero value otherwise.

+### GetPaymentMethodIdOk

+`func (o *AuthorizePaymentMethodRequest) GetPaymentMethodIdOk() (*string, bool)`

+GetPaymentMethodIdOk returns a tuple with the PaymentMethodId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentMethodId

+`func (o *AuthorizePaymentMethodRequest) SetPaymentMethodId(v string)`

+SetPaymentMethodId sets PaymentMethodId field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)